 4. Scientific Research Proves High Influence of Print Marketing

 According to recent studies in neuroscience, print marketing has a distinct edge when it comes to interacting with our brains.
-According to Forbes, research funded by Canada Post compares the impacts of print marketing – direct mail in this research – and digital media.
+According to the Forbes article above, research funded by Canada Post compares the impacts of print marketing – direct mail in this research – and digital media.

 Traditional questionnaires were coupled with eye-tracking and high-resolution EEG brain wave monitoring to determine how well each type of media captivated and engaged consumers.
 Results showed that sensory direct mail using paper was considerably easier to understand and performed better in terms of brand memory.